QuennieZeng/Empathic-Credit-System-Analysis/README.md

 - **Null Values**: I maintained nulls for fields like `denied_date`, assuming that loans without this value were not denied yet.

 ---
-For more detailed information on the data cleaning process, refer to the SQL scripts provided in the sql_queries folder, which include:

 ## Data Cleaning Process